olivier3lanc/folio-casa-de-papel/README.md

 ## Making of

-1. All embedded texts were removed from frames and extracted with high quality using masks and timeline in [Adobe Photoshop](https://www.adobe.com/fr/products/photoshop.html)
+1. All embedded texts were removed from frames - using masks and timeline - and extracted with high quality in [Adobe Photoshop](https://www.adobe.com/fr/products/photoshop.html)
-2. All series of frames were highly compressed in [webp](https://en.wikipedia.org/wiki/WebP)
+2. All series of frames were highly compressed in [WebP](https://en.wikipedia.org/wiki/WebP)